Junge-lou/Online-html-ppt/my-answer-of-question/english.md

 ## 专业

-### the influence of process parameters (scanning speed, laser power and scanning distance) on the temperature field of TC4 alloy melted by laser selective zone melting
+### the influence of process parameters (scanning speed, laser power and scanning distance) on the temperature field of TC4 alloy melted by selective laser melting

-**the influence of process parameters (scanning speed, laser power and scanning distance) on the temperature field of TC4 alloy melted by laser selective zone melting**
+**the influence of process parameters (scanning speed, laser power and scanning distance) on the temperature field of TC4 alloy melted by selective Laser melting**

 The purpose of this work is to study "the influence of process parameters (scanning speed, laser power and scanning distance) on the temperature field of TC4 alloy melted by laser selective zone melting”.